rad73/web-automation-2017/README.md

 It is capable of tracking, controlling and automating lights, media players and other "smart" devices at home.
 Home Assistant can deployed on any machine that runs Python 3 - from a Raspberry Pi to a NAS device.
 It integrates with a number of open-source as well as commercial offerings like IFTTT, weather information, Amazon Echo.
-There are sensors for RESTfull services and advanced HTTP handlers, that make the product a good fit for web automation needs.
+There are sensors for RESTful services and advanced HTTP handlers, that make the product a good fit for web automation needs.

 ## Kibitzr